 Definition of both data sets and data set collections is, in many respects, arbitrary but should be logical.
 In a mission context, data sets and data set collections are often defined jointly by the group of all data producers, and in consultation with PDS reps.
-Together you select mission and instrument acronyms and build keyword-values for DATA\SET\ID and DATA\SET\NAME.
-For example where AFCR MER1 is the mission instrument host, ISS APXS is the instrument and the data set was collected at Vesta Mars.
+Together you select mission and instrument acronyms and build keyword-values for DATA SET ID and DATA SET NAME.
+For example where AFCR MER1 is the mission instrument host, M signifies that the data set was collected at Mars, and ISS APXS is the instrument-and the data set was collected at Vesta.
 See the "Data Set/Data Set Collection Contents and Naming" chapter in [1] for details.